-To the Department of Commerce.
-The Plumbing Inspector shall make such reports to the Department of Commerce as are required under § 145.04(3), Wis.
+To the Department of Safety and Professional Services.
+The Plumbing Inspector shall make such reports to the Department of Safety and Professional Services as are required under § 145.04(3), Wis.
 Stats.

 Record of special locations.
 The Plumbing Inspector shall keep a record of all sewer and water connections and shall make maps showing the locations of the same and the positions of all house drains, connections, junctions and other data necessary for the efficient operation of his office.

 Stop-work orders.
 The Plumbing Inspector may order work stopped on the construction, installation, alteration or repair of plumbing when such work is being done in violation of this chapter.
 Work so stopped shall not be resumed, except with written permission of the Plumbing Inspector; provided that if the stop-work order is an oral one, it shall be followed by a written order within a reasonable period of time.

 Required.
 No work contemplated by this chapter shall be started until a permit therefor has been obtained from the Plumbing Inspector or his authorized agent, provided no permit shall be required for minor repairs to faucets or the removal of stoppages in soil and waste pipes.